Vietnam pilot who disregarded direct order gets Medal of Honor

 US President Joe Biden has awarded the nation's highest military medal to a Vietnam War helicopter pilot who disregarded a direct order and saved his comrades.

-Retired Army Captain Larry Taylor, 81, received the Medal of Honor at the White House.
+In 1968, retired Army Captain Larry Taylor, 81, flew his Cobra attack chopper into a firefight to rescue four US troops from near certain death.

-In 1968, he flew his Cobra attack chopper into a firefight to rescue four US troops from near certain death.
+He had been ordered to return to base, but when he learned a rescue helicopter wasn't going to arrive, he rescued the men himself.

 His actions had never before been attempted, the Army says.